Whole language: Cognitive skills of reading

 Lexical reading involves acquiring words or phrases without attention to the characters or groups of characters that compose them or by using whole language learning and teaching methodology.

 Learning theory

-According to some, the idea of whole language has its basis in holism, the belief that a system should be viewed as a whole, not merely as a collection of parts.
-Simply put, this is "the theoretical basis for the term whole language".
+According to the Cambridge University Press, the idea of whole language has its basis in holism, the belief that a system should be viewed as a whole, not merely as a collection of parts.

-An important element for most teachers is also the principle that education and learning are driven by engagement, and engagement with reading is triggered through quality content.
-This dates back to the theories of John Amos Comenius, who first pushed for education to move away from dull rote learning.
-This also reflects a fundamental element of the concern voiced by many educators over the use of pure phonics and the positivist view that you can accurately measure the development of reading sub-skills.

 Ken Goodman's linguistic theory

 Gregory Shafer, a professor of English at Mott Community College, has claimed that "the seeds" of the whole language movement were "firmly rooted" in the theories of linguist Noam Chomsky.
 In 1967, Ken Goodman had an idea about reading that he considered similar to Chomsky's, and he wrote a widely cited article called "Reading: A psycholinguistic guessing game".
 Goodman set out to determine whether the views of Chomsky could serve as psychological models of the reading process.
 He chided educators for attempting to apply what he saw as unnecessary orthographic order to a process that relied on holistic examination of words.
 Whether Goodman was indeed inspired by Chomsky, neither Chomsky himself nor his followers have ever accepted Goodman's views.

 Goodman thought that there are four "cueing systems" for reading, four things that readers have to guess what word comes next: